tienfuc/gdcmdtools/README.md

    1. Execute any tools from gdcmdtools tool set in a terminal, like: % ./gdput.py -t ft samples/sample.csv
    1. You will see message like: INFO:gdcmdtools.base:Please visit the URL in your browser: https://accounts.google.com/o/oauth2/auth?scope=....
    1. Visit the URL with browser and allow the app accessing your Google Drive.
-   1. Copy the code you see in your browser, then back to the terminal, input the code and hit enter.
+   1. Copy the code you see in your browser, then back to the terminal, paste the code and hit enter.
    1. Done, you won't be asked for the code again unless the credential expired.